P/S Below 1 on 14 Global Exchanges: 12 Beat Their Local Benchmark

 Practical Implications

 Quality filters are non-negotiable.
-The performance gap between a raw P/S screen and a quality-filtered one would likely be larger than what the table shows, because the worst drawdowns tend to come from the thin-margin businesses that the filters exclude.
+The performance gap between a raw P/S screen and a quality-filtered one would likely be much larger than these tables show, because the worst drawdowns tend to come from the thin-margin businesses the filters exclude.

 South Africa's Sharpe needs local interpretation.
-At 9% local RFR, the Sharpe ratio is mechanically suppressed.
-Don't use it to compare South Africa against the other markets directly.
-The CAGR and excess return are the more honest measures there.
+At a ~9% local RFR, the ratio is mechanically suppressed.
+The raw CAGR and excess return are the more honest measures there.

 Part of a Series